fabrknt/.github/profile/README.md

 ## 🏗️ Our Projects

-### Core Repositories
+### SDK Repositories

-Fabrknt consists of five core repositories, each providing specialized functionality. **Each repository can be used independently** or integrated through the unified SDK:
+Fabrknt consists of five core SDK repositories, each providing specialized functionality. **Each repository can be used independently** or integrated through the unified SDK:

 -   **[flow](https://github.com/fabrknt/flow)** - The Liquidity Backbone (Multi-DEX liquidity routing)
 -   **[guard](https://github.com/fabrknt/guard)** - Security & Compliance (Transaction validation)